GauthierE/interval-replacement/README.md

 # interval-replacement
-Algorithm to compute I-ranks using the formula in [cite our formula here] and I-replacements using the Cover formula, given a representation M.
+Algorithm to compute I-ranks using the formula in [cite our formula here] and I-replacements using the Möbius inversion formula, given a representation M.